Elizabeth Schrader Polczer

 2021

-While it is common today to refer to Jesus’s disciple Μαρία[μ] ἡ Μαγδαληνή as Mary “of Magdala,” with Magdala identified as a Galilean city named Tarichaea, what do our earliest Christian sources actually indicate about the meaning of this woman’s name?
-Examination of the Gospel of Luke, Origen, Eusebius, Macarius Magnes, and Jerome, as well as evidence in hagiography, pilgrimage, and diverse literature, reveals multiple ways that the epithet ἡ Μαγδαληνή can be understood.
-While Mary sometimes was believed to come from a place called “Magdala” or “Magdalene,” the assumption was that it was a small and obscure village, its location unspecified or unknown.
+While it is common today to refer to Jesus' disciple Μαρία[μ] ἡ Μαγδαληνή as Mary "of Magdala," with Magdala identified as a Galilean city named Tarichaea, what do our earliest Christian sources actually indicate about the meaning of this woman's name?
+Examination of the Gospel of Luke, Origen, Eusebius, Macarius Magnes and Jerome, as well as evidence in hagiography, pilgrimage and diverse literature, reveals multiple ways that the epithet ἡ Μαγδαληνή can be understood.
+While Mary sometimes was believed to come from a place called "Magdala" or "Magdalene," the assumption was that it was a small and obscure village, its location unspecified or unknown.
 Given the widespread understanding that Mary Magdalene was the sister of Martha, it could even be equated with Bethany.
-However, Jerome thought that the epithet was a reward for Mary’s faith and actions, not something indicative of provenance: Mary “of the Tower.”
-No early Christian author identifies a city (Tarichaea) called “Magdala” by the Sea of Galilee, even when they knew the area well.
-A pilgrim site on ancient ruins, established as “Magdala” by the mid-sixth century, was visited by Christians at least into the fourteenth century, and thus the name is remembered today.
-In view of the earlier evidence of Origen and Jerome, however, the term ἡ Μαγδαληνή may be based on an underlying Aramaic word meaning “the magnified one” or “tower-ess,” and is therefore best left untranslated.
+However, Jerome thought that the epithet was a reward for Mary's faith and actions, not something indicative of provenance: Mary "of the Tower."
+No early Christian author identifies a city (Tarichaea) called "Magdala" by the Sea of Galilee, even when they knew the area well.
+A pilgrim site on ancient ruins, established as "Magdala" by the mid-6th century, was visited by Christians at least into the 14th century, and thus the name is remembered today.
+In view of the earlier evidence of Origen and Jerome, however, the term ἡ Μαγδαληνή may be based on an underlying Aramaic word meaning "the magnified one" or "tower-ess," and is therefore best left untranslated.

 View more

-“Rabbouni,” which means Lord: Narrative Variants in John 20:16
+"Rabbouni," Which Means Lord: Narrative Variants in John 20:16

 TC: A Journal of Biblical Textual Criticism